StyleKQC: A Style-Variant Paraphrase Corpus for Korean Questions and Commands: Proposed Scheme

 \paragraph{Converting to informal style} The final process is modifying directive sentences written in formal style into informal sentences.
-Here, the workers convert the other person's formal sentences, created from the original query they had generated, checking the typos and misunderstandings once again. `Informality' defined here is slightly different from being rude or impolite, but instead means the conversation moves towards a more comfortable and personal relationship. \cite{rao2018dear}.
+Here, the workers convert the other person's formal sentences, created from the original query they had generated, checking the typos and misunderstandings once again. `Informality' defined here is slightly different from being rude or impolite, but instead means that the conversation moves towards a more comfortable and personal relationship. \cite{rao2018dear}.

 In this process, we asked the workers to maintain the overall sentence structure, of which the diversity was already obtained owing to policies in writing formal sentences.
-With this, we could prevent the potential overlap between the converted sentences and also guarantee `parallel' data.
-This can be more effective in the Korean language where the indirectness is often distinguished from formality; for instance, a cautious request to a younger brother can be informal but indirect.
+With this, we could prevent the potential overlap between the converted sentences and also guarantee the `parallelness' of the created data.
+This can be more effective in the Korean language where indirectness is often distinguished from formality; for instance, a cautious request to a younger brother can be informal but indirect.

 Style conversion was performed in various aspects such as change in sentence enders, honorifics, and lexicons (such as \textit{nation} to \textit{country}).
-The workers were encouraged to insert or delete some phrases depending on the naturalness regarding the content, and to perform at least two word-level modifications.
-The detailed guideline\footnote{\url{https://docs.google.com/document/d/1gjyEMCcp0mxmdzSKdd5OrLFVikyq22OsxXHisSr2THY}} for the whole process was provided to the workers with the example query-sentence tuples, and we exhibit one of them (Figure 1).
+The workers were encouraged to insert or delete some phrases depending on the naturalness of the content, and to perform at least two word-level modifications.
+The detailed guideline\footnote{ \url{https://docs.google.com/document/d/1gjyEMCcp0mxmdzSKdd5OrLFVikyq22OsxXHisSr2THY} written in Korean.} for the whole process was provided to the workers with example query-sentence tuples, and we exhibit one of them (Figure 1).

 \paragraph{Refinement} The corpus was refined by three native speakers with corpus construction experience for Korean directive sentences.
-In this process, typos, awkward sentences, and paraphrases that are not sufficiently diverse were inspected, and the reviews were reflected by the moderators.
+In this process, typos, awkward sentences, and paraphrases that are not sufficiently diverse were inspected, and the reviews were reflected by the moderator.